eliasnogueira/3-design-patters-arch-decisions/README.md

 #### Static data generation

-When the data cause different behaviors in your application.
+When the data causes different behaviors in your application.

-A Static approach can be achieved by implementing any data approach like:
+A Static approach can be achieved by implementing any data approach, like:

 * Class
 * CSV | JSON | TXT | YML